MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/network-design-guide-avs-networking-basics.md

 - The routes announced from the on-premises site over the customer-managed ExpressRoute circuit are learned by all ExpressRoute Gateways connected to the circuit.
 The routes are injected into: (i) The route table of the Gateway's virtual network; (ii) The route table of all directly peered virtual networks, if peering is configured to [allow gateway transit](/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity).
 In the opposite direction, ExpressRoute Gateways announce routes for: (i) The prefixes that comprise the address space of their own virtual network; (ii) The prefixes that comprise the address space of all directly peered virtual networks, if peering is configured to [allow gateway transit](/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity) (dashed-line arrow in the figure).

 > [!NOTE]
 > ExpressRoute Gateways do not propagate routes across circuit connections.
-In the above figure, the ExpressRoute Gateway does not propagate routes learned in the “red” BGP session to the “green” BGP peer, and vice versa.
+In the above figure, the ExpressRoute Gateway does not propagate routes learned in the dotted BGP session to the dashed BGP session, and vice versa.
 This is the reason why Global Reach is required to enable connectivity between the Azure VMware Solution private cloud and the on-premises site.

 ## Outbound data transfer charges
 The managed ExpressRoute circuit associated to an Azure VMware Solution private cloud is instantiated in a Microsoft-owned subscription.
 Your subscriptions are not billed for any costs (monthly fees and data transfer fees) associated to the managed circuit.
 More specifically, your subscriptions are not billed for: